Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis indicates that Narre Warren North currently has 22 operational public transport stops, all of which are bus stops.
-These stops are served by 13 different routes combined offering a total of 1015 weekly passenger trips.
-The accessibility of transport in the area is assessed as moderate, with residents usually residing about 542 metres from their nearest stop.
+Narre Warren North has 22 active public transport stops, all of which are bus stops.
+These stops are served by 13 different routes that together facilitate 1,015 weekly passenger trips.
+The area's transport accessibility is moderate, with residents on average located 542 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 97% of residents.
+Vehicle ownership stands at 2.6 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport